 A lender, collection agent or law firm that owns a collection account is a creditor.
-The law gives creditors several means of collecting delinquent debt.
-But before a creditor can start, the creditor must go to court to receive a judgment.
-See the Bills.com article Served Summons and Complaint to learn more about this process.
+Michigan law gives creditors several means of collecting delinquent debt.
+These methods include wage garnishment, account levy, and, in some cases, seizing personal property.

 The most common method used by judgment-creditors to enforce judgments is wage garnishment.
 A judgment-creditor contacts your employer and requires the employer to deduct a certain portion of your wages each pay period and send the money to the creditor.